curl/curl/docs/libcurl/opts/CURLOPT_TLS13_CIPHERS.md

 The application does not have to keep the string around after setting this option.

+Using this option multiple times makes the last set string override the previous ones.
+Set it to NULL to restore to internal default.

 # DEFAULT

 NULL, use internal built-in